 - Boil water, with a sprinkle of salt, in a large pot.

-- Cook the Butter potatoes for about 15-20 minutes, until you can easily stab the potatoes with a knife.
+- Cook the Butter potatoes for about 15-20 minutes, until fork tender.

 - Mash until you have the desired consistency.

 Disclosure: This post contains Amazon affiliate links.
 This means that if you click on a link and make a purchase, I will receive a small commission at no cost to you.